alphagov/govuk-design-system/src/community/roadmap/index.md

 - added functionality for browsers to ‘find in page’ within the Accordion component
 - added support for ‘source maps’ for precompiled GOV.UK Frontend Javascript files
 - improved the [guidance for images](/styles/images/)
+- released [GOV.UK Frontend v4.6.0](https://github.com/alphagov/govuk-frontend/releases/tag/v4.6.0), which includes visual improvements to some components

+Read the release notes for more details.

 ## Working on now